Kinetic theory of non-thermal fixed points in a Bose gas: Summary of scaling behaviour and numerical comparison

 The exponents for an energy cascade to lower wave numbers are obtained from Eqs.~\eq{kappaPWT} and \eq{betaP} and read

 In both cases, $\alpha'=\beta'=0$ vanish, and $\alpha=\kappa\beta$, implying a cascading evolution which leaves $n(p,t)$ stationary in the inertial range $p\gtrsim p_{\Lambda}$.

 To check the validity of the above predictions we have numerically determined the zeroes of the scattering integral \eq{KinScattIntCWL}, for fixed values of the external momentum $p$ and the cutoff scale $p_{\Lambda}$.
-At these zeroes the particle distribution function at the chosen momentum $p$ becomes stationary in time, indicating a wave-turbulent cascade.
+At these zeroes the particle distribution function at $p$ becomes stationary in time, indicating a wave-turbulent cascade.
 In evaluating the scattering integral we use the bare $T$-matrix \eq{Titogbare} and choose a scaling-function ansatz for the particle distribution $n(p)$ of the type \eq{scalingfgL}.
 Specifically, we choose the form \eq{fmychoice_free} with IR cutoff scale $p_{\Lambda}$, and map the integral from $p$ to $p_{\lambda}\sim p_{\Lambda}^{-1}$ back onto the interval $(p_{\Lambda},p)$ \footnote{Note that we choose the scaling form \eq{fmychoice_free} as it is easier to integrate analytically than the form \eq{scalingf}.
 Sufficiently far away from the cutoff scale we do not expect this to affect our results.}.
-We simplify the $(3\times d)$-dimensional integral analytically such that two integrations remain for numerical evaluation, see \App{KinScattIntFree}.
+We simplify the $3d$-dimensional integral such that two numerical integrations remain, cf.~ \App{KinScattIntFree}.
 We checked that the result was numerically independent of $p_{\lambda}$.

 In \Fig{IofkappaPertFree}, we show the dependence of the scattering integral $I[n](p)$, at the momentum $p=1.5p_{\Xi}$, on the momentum exponent $\kappa$ describing the scaling of the distribution $n(p)\sim p^{-\kappa}$ in the inertial range, for three different values of the infrared cutoff scale $p_{\Lambda}$.
 The results indicate the way how the zeroes of $I[n](\vec p,t)$ approach the predicted values $\kappa_{Q}=7/3$ and $\kappa_{P}=3$ as the IR cutoff is lowered.
 The figure also shows the thermal zero at $\kappa=2$ where the number distribution exhibits Rayleigh-Jeans scaling $n(p)= T/\varepsilon_{p}\sim p^{-2}$.